ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

 .. important:: Third-party add-ons from 2.x will not work with ExpressionEngine 3.
 Check with each the add-on authors to see if there are updates available.
 If you maintain your own add-ons, please see the :doc:`/development/conversion/index`.

+ Uninstall any 2.x add-ons that will not be used in 3.x before upgrading to 3.x.

+ If needed, the `Playa & Matrix Importer <https://github.com/EllisLab/PlayaMatrixImporter>`_ should be run while still on 2.x.

 *********************
 1. Backup and Prepare
 *********************